 2. Use multi-purpose lockers for office storage

-It is reported that 40% of locker space goes unused on a daily basis.
-This takes up expensive floor space that can be repurposed into collaboration spaces, meeting rooms or even individualised quiet working areas.
+Do you know it is reported that 40% of locker space goes unused on a daily basis?
+This takes up expensive floor space that can be repurposed into collaborative office spaces, meeting rooms or even individualised quiet working areas, improving overall space efficiency.

 3. Digital outlets for responsive customer service

 Customer visits add additional traffic to office spaces.
 With Dialog, our Virtual Concierge solution, businesses are able to have fewer people on-site and offer hybrid working to all of their employees no matter if their role is customer-facing or not.
 This promotes workplace safety as well as provides all employees with the benefits of work/life balance.
 It also means that customers have easy access to experts when they need to speak with them, have a great customer experience and skip the queue!

 As the workforce starts to embark on the new normal and embraces hybrid working practices, the future smart workplace will become a place to touch in with and collaborate with colleagues.
 Office space needs to reflect their needs and supply them with the tools and spaces they require to be productive and to make their commute in, worth it.